haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-start.md

 {% endhighlight %}

 <div class="bs-callout bs-callout-info" id="info">
   <p>When you push your local environment to the remote server, our deploy script uses the values defined by configuration files in the <code>.magento</code> directory, then the script deletes the directory and its contents.
-Your local development environment isn't affected.</p>
+Your 本地开发环境 isn't affected.</p>
 </div>

 ### .gitignore file {gitignore}